JaneliaSciComp/open-data-flylight/janelia-flylight-color-depth/README.md

 The color depth mask search technique, published in Otsuna, et. al[^otsuna], enables rapid and scalable 2d mask search across many terabytes of 3d data.
 Most importantly, it can be used to search from LM to EM and vice-versa, enabling cross-modal correspondence.

-The [*NeuronBridge*](https://neuronbridge.janelia.org/) tool, built on AWS Lambda, will make this tool available as a web application.
+The [*NeuronBridge*](https://neuronbridge.janelia.org/) tool, built on AWS Lambda, makes these Color Depth MIPs available via a web application.
 These are also available on [Quilt](https://open.quiltdata.com/b/janelia-flylight-color-depth/tree).

 ## Bucket Structure